DyuthiVivek/P2-Image-Effects-Project/README.md

 # P2-Image-Effects-Project

-This project is used to implement different effects on images using c++, Java and java wrapper.
+This project is used to implement different effects on images using C++, Java and java wrapper.

-The follwing effects can be implemented:
+The following effects were implemented:
 - Hue - Saturation
 - Brightness
 - Contrast